dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 174. Breaking a technology or process into functionally relevant components facilitates innovation.
 175. Transactions improve when trust is managed by the system, not by mediators.
 176. Blockchain will not solve poverty traps.
 177. Blockchain may or not be successful but it is positioned with the trends in the marketplace.
+There is more opportunity infront of you than behind you.